3YOURMIND/django-migration-linter/README.rst

 ``--applied-migrations``                                         Only lint migrations that are applied to the selected database.
 Other migrations are ignored.
 ``--unapplied-migrations``                                       Only lint migrations that are not yet applied to the selected database.
 Other migrations are ignored.
 ``--project-root-path DJANGO_PROJECT_FOLDER``                    An absolute or relative path to the django project.
+``--include-migrations-from FILE_PATH``                          If specified, only migrations listed in the given file will be considered.
 ================================================================ ===========================================================================================================================

 Examples